keeto/titanium-jsdocs/Source/Data/File.md

 Method: resolve {#File:resolve}
 -------------------------------

-Reads a file referenced by a File object line by line.
+Changes the file or directory referenced by a File object.

-Calling this method on a File object referencing a directory will return null.

 ### Syntax:

-	File.readLine(reset)
+	File.resolve(path)

 ### Arguments:

-1. reset - (*boolean*: defaults to false) Setting
+1. path - (*string*) The path to the file or directory to be referenced.

 ### Returns:

-- (*string*) True if the File object references a directory.
+- (*boolean*) True if the File object's reference has been changed.

 ### Example: